btxgit/crackid/README.md

 # Good to Haves... #

-* iTerm2 on MacOS, or kitty on Linux / MacOS
+* iTerm2 on MacOS, or kitty or WezTerm on Linux / MacOS

 # Installation #
 ```